 Example 4.12.
 (Slides) Jack is so busy that he's always throwing his socks into his top drawer without pairing them.
 One morning Jack oversleeps.
 In his haste to get ready for school, (and still a bit sleepy), he reaches into his drawer and pulls out 2 socks.
 Jack knows that 4 blue socks, 3 green socks, and 2 tan socks are in his drawer.

 (a) What are Jack's chances that he pulls out 2 blue socks to match his blue slacks?
-Both are obtained from the matching green socks

 Example 4.13.
 [1, p 29-30] Determine the number of positive integers that are factors of the number